-Licence of Occupation Agreement - The primary operating agreement between SAMRU and Mount Royal University that defines the operating relationship between the two organizations, in addition to each organization's rights and obligations related to the Wyckham House Student Centre and SAMRU finances.
+Licence of Occupation Agreement - The primary operating agreement between SAMRU and Mount Royal University that defines various operating relationships between the two organizations, in addition to each organization's rights and obligations related to the Wyckham House Student Centre and SAMRU finances.

 Members - Those individuals who possess rights in and obligations to SAMRU.
-All members must be in good standing to access rights defined in these bylaws {Article 3}.
+All members must be in good standing to access rights defined in these Bylaws {Article 3}.